PushkaryovVD/volumecontrol/README.md

 # volumecontrol
-For change volume level on PC
+For change volume level on PC with Open CV